PlanetOrca/gzredux/readme.txt

 [gzredux]
-Please read all licenses in the licenses folder before continuing
+Please read all licenses in the licenses folder before continuing. gzdoom.exe is in Base_Files.
+I recommend creating a shortcut to it in this directory

 File folders that should be here:
 Addons